FilipLangiewicz/WB_projekt/documentation/KM2/ideas.md

 The main goal of this method would be to train model with different objective.
 The objective would be to compare the model outputs from differently augumented image.

 [this could be a source](https://medium.com/analytics-vidhya/self-supervised-representation-learning-in-computer-vision-part-2-8254aaee937c)

+## Evaluation - How to evaluate the results

+### Simple classifier on top
+The basic idea proposed in the original article, was to train a classifier on top of the embeddings.

+### Clustering
+Alternatively we could train a clustering method (such as kmeans) and later on evaluate the performance on different embeddings.

+Here we could use the silhouette, calinski harabasz along with homogenity and completness score.

+### Visualisation

+As during the first project we could create a tSNE visualisation which gives an insight how the representation is organised.

+tSNE could be run on embeddings preprocessed by PCA